Gabon travel destination

 Is it safe to travel to Gabon?

-Do I need a visa for Gabon?
+How do I get a visa for Gabon?

 Ready for Gabon?